PGCert (Assistant) / PGDip (Specialist) Vision Impairment Rehabilitation

 The Postgraduate Certificate and Postgraduate Diploma in Vision Impairment Rehabilitation is the only course in vision rehabilitation available in Scotland.
 The courses offered are modular and intended primarily for off-campus delivery.

-Launched in partnership with Vision Collaborative Scotland, this groundbreaking course marks a significant step forward in how we train, support and grow the workforce that serves adults with visual impairments across Scotland.
+Launched in partnership with Vision Collaborative Scotland, this groundbreaking course marks a significant step forward in how we train, support and grow the workforce that serves adults with vision impairments across Scotland.
 The course will help address long-standing gaps in rehabilitation provision and ensure that more people with visual impairment receive the expert support they need.

 By providing most learning off-campus, it allows you to study at your own pace, at times and places convenient to you.
 Integrating placements throughout Years 1 and 2 provides the opportunity to put learning into practice.

-Vision rehabilitation plays a vital role in helping people with visual impairment regain independence and confidence.
+Vision rehabilitation plays a vital role in empowering people with visual impairment regain independence and confidence.
 It enables individuals to carry out everyday tasks, reconnect with their communities and maintain a sense of normality in their lives.
 Whether it is learning to navigate safely, manage personal care or return to work, rehabilitation provides the practical skills and emotional support needed to adapt and thrive.

 The launch of new training programmes is a crucial step in making sure more people can access this life changing support when they need it most.